aliyun/terraform-provider-alicloud/website/docs/d/privatelink_vpc_endpoints.html.markdown

 	* `endpoint_id` - The ID of the Vpc Endpoint.
 	* `id` - The ID of the Vpc Endpoint.
 	* `security_group_id` - The security group associated with the terminal node network card.
-	* `service_id` - The terminal node service associated with the terminal node..
+	* `service_id` - The terminal node service associated with the terminal node.
 	* `service_name` - The name of the terminal node service associated with the terminal node.
 	* `status` - The status of Vpc Endpoint.
 	* `vpc_endpoint_name` - The name of Vpc Endpoint.